What are Good Rules for Playset Safety for Kids?

-Playsets are a great way for children to use their imaginations and get energy out.
-Because kids typically spend a lot of time playing make-believe, playsets give them space to play and create imaginative realities.
-Whether they’re blasting off into space on a swing, pretending the playset is a pirate ship, or tunneling through the earth through the slide, giving kids a space to let their imaginations run wild helps their development..
+Playsets are a great way for children to develop skills and expel energy — both physically and mentally.
+Kids often spend a lot of time playing make-believe, and playsets are a great way of inspiring hours of imaginative play.
+Whether they’re blasting off into space on a swing, pretending the playset is a pirate ship, or tunneling through the earth on a slide, the right playset will allow kids to run wild with their imaginations, benefiting their development.

-Although made for children’s abilities, a playset isn’t without risks.
-Because kids are still learning what they’re physically capable of, they’re at risk for injuries like broken bones, sprains, cuts and bruises, head injuries, dislocations, and more.
-By providing playset rules, you aren’t staunching their creativity, but helping create barriers that will allow kids to play safely without overestimating their abilities.
+Although playsets offer many benefits, they don’t come without risks.
+Since kids are learning what they’re physically capable of, they’re at risk for injuries like broken bones, sprains, cuts and bruises, head injuries, dislocations, and more.
+By providing a set of playset rules for kids, you aren’t staunching their creativity, but helping create barriers that allow kids to play safely — without overestimating their abilities.

 Playset Rules for Set Up